foxleigh81/homelab/servers/arctic/README.md

 This is my smart home server and is the first machine to be setup using GitOps, It is a Beelink Gemini T45 Mini PC.
 It was orignally part of a Kubernetes cluster but I decided to change that architecture to a simpler one (see the [Arctic ADR 2](./adr/arctic-002.md) for more information).

-It is also running Kubernetes and Docker and is managed via Terraform and Ansible
+It is running on Ubuntu Server with Docker and is managed via Terraform and Ansible

 ## Services